baddipudiDebora/mongodbtaskmanagerdemo/README.md

 In Gitpod you have superuser security privileges by default.
 Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the backend lessons.

-## Updates Since The Instructional Video

-We continually tweak and adjust this template to help give you the best experience.
-Here are the updates since the original video was made:

-**April 16 2020:** The template now automatically installs MySQL instead of relying on the Gitpod MySQL image.
-The message about a Python linter not being installed has been dealt with, and the set-up files are now hidden in the Gitpod file explorer.

-**April 13 2020:** Added the _Prettier_ code beautifier extension instead of the code formatter built-in to Gitpod.

-**February 2020:** The initialisation files now _do not_ auto-delete.
-They will remain in your project.
-You can safely ignore them.
-They just make sure that your workspace is configured correctly each time you open it.
-It will also prevent the Gitpod configuration popup from appearing.

-**December 2019:** Added Eventyret's Bootstrap 4 extension.
-Type `!bscdn` in a HTML file to add the Bootstrap boilerplate.
-Check out the <a href="https://github.com/Eventyret/vscode-bcdn" target="_blank">README.md file at the official repo</a> for more options.

 --------